 On its own, the CRKT Drifter is a solid compact blade, perfect for daily use or any outdoor adventures.
 When you discover that it is optimized for engraving or a logo badge, its value cements further.
-The Drifter is head-and-shoulders above the competition as a gift or promotional item.
+The Drifter is head-and-shoulders above the competition between others in our best pocket knife review, is great as a gift or promotional item.
 Most knives built to receive customized messaging are far lower in quality.
 We like the blade, the construction, and the optimized ergonomics.
 It could be better in some ways, but then it would be more expensive and/or less optimized for logo display.Editor's Note: We updated this review for CRKT Drifter on August 25, 2022, with an unbiased assessment of value and suggestions for other directly comparable products that may better suit your needs.

 CRKT Drifter Review

 Cons: Blade concavity complicates sharpening, on the small end of optimum size